Calcium deficiency has major impact on herd health

 Calcium is present in both the blood and bones of a cow.
 With increasing milk yield, there is an increasing calcium requirement.
 When a cow suddenly needs more calcium, she starts using the calcium supply from the blood.
 This calcium supply in the blood is later replenished from the bones, kidneys and intestines.
 However, this process can take some time.
 Thus, because of the delay, calcium deficiency can still occur in the body (Bosseart, 2009), especially for high-yielding and sick, older, fat and thin (SOFT) cows.

-What is often forgotten, but should not be underestimated, is that when calcium deficiency starts, cows also often have non-optimal rumen function.
+What is often forgotten, but should not be underestimated, is that when calcium deficiency starts, cows also often have sub-optimal rumen function.
 The rumen contractions stop, which also stops feed breakdown.
 In this way, the cow ends up in a vicious circle which has a negative impact on the health of your cows.
-They then often cannot absorb calcium from the feed and metabolic challenges is the result.
+They then often cannot absorb calcium from the feed and metabolic challenges are the result.

 Which hormones play a role in calcium?